Localization problems of Quillen: The -Theory Localization sequence

-Before we proceed we formulate a duality version of the main equivalence Theorem \ref{EquiALL}, as follows.
+Now we formulate a duality version of the main equivalence Theorem \ref{EquiALL}, as follows.

-\bP {\rm Suppose $X$ is a quasi projective scheme over $\spec{A}$.
-Use other notations, as in (\ref{nota}), (\ref{setUP}).
-Let $Z\subseteq X$ be a closed subset and $grade(Z, X)=k$.
+\bP {\rm Suppose $X$ is a quasi projective scheme over $\spec{A}$, with $1/2\in A$.
+Use other notations, as in (\ref{nota}, \ref{setUP}).
+Let $Z\subseteq X$ be a complete intersection closed subset, as in (\ref{CIsetUp}), and $grade(Z, X)=k$.
 We also fix an invertible sheaf ${\SL}$ on $X$.
 Then there is a natural duality preserving equivalence

 of derived categories.
 Here $T$ denotes the shift functor, on either side.
-The duality on left side in induced by the duality given in Definition \ref{dualDefExt}.
-The duality $\#$ on right side is also induced by that on ${\SV}(X)$, namely $\#:=T^k{\CH}om\left(-, {\SL}\right)$. } \eP \pf As was commented in Theorem\ref{EquiALL}, Equation \ref{longEQUI74} there is a natural equivalence
+The duality on the left side is induced by the duality given in Definition \ref{dualDefExt}.
+The duality $\#$ on right side is also induced by that on ${\SV}(X)$, namely $\#:=T^k{\CH}om\left(-, {\SL}\right)$. } \eP \pf As was commented in Theorem \ref{EquiALL}, Equation \ref{longEQUI74}, there is a natural equivalence

 of derived categories, given by resolutions.
 For ${\SF}\in C{\BM}^Z(X)$, we have $\PDV{{\SF}}=k$.
 It follows from this that $\omega$ is actually an equivalence, as required (\ref{2186TkequDul}). \pic $\eop$